Constitution of Malaysia: Inapplication to children of foreign diplomats

+Citizenship by naturalisation

 The requirements for citizenship by naturalisation, which are relevant to foreigners who wish to become Malaysian citizens, stipulate that an applicant must be at least 21 years old, intend to reside permanently in Malaysia, have good character, have an adequate knowledge of the Malay language, and meet a minimum period of residence in Malaysia: he or she must have been resident in Malaysia for at least 10 years out of the last 12 years, as well as the immediate 12 months, before the date of the citizenship application (Art.
 19).
 The Malaysian Government retains the discretion to decide whether or not to approve any such applications.

-Malaysia is one of 25 countries that did not give mothers and fathers equal rights under the country’s citizenship law.
+Malaysia is one of 25 countries that did not give mothers and fathers equal rights under the country's citizenship law.
 In September 2021, the Kuala Lumpur High Court ruled in favour of family support group Family Frontier's petition that Malaysian mothers have the right to pass their citizenship to their children born overseas – a privilege previously only granted to fathers.
 The change helps ease access to residency, education and healthcare for families.
 It was hailed by activists as a giant step toward gender equality.
 On 17 February 2023, the Anwar Ibrahim Cabinet confirmed that it would amend the Constitution to enable children born overseas to Malaysian mothers, who are married to foreigners, to obtain Malaysian citizenship automatically.
 Legislation amending the constitution is expected to be introduced in 2023.